Swastik-ui/Bangalore-house-price-prediction-With-GUI/README.md

 ## Acknowledgements

-- The dataset was obtained from [source].
+- The dataset was obtained from Kaggle.
 - Inspiration from various machine learning and Flask tutorials.

 ---